campa-consortium/lattice-standard/source/coordinates.md

 %---------------------------------------------------------------------------------------------------

-As discussed in the next section, the branch coordinate system is constructed starting with the first element in a lattice tracking branch and then building up the coordinate system element-by-element.
+As discussed in the next section, the branch coordinate system is constructed starting with the first element in a branch and then building up the coordinate system element-by-element.
-Most elements in a tracking branch have an "`entrance`" and an "`exit`" coordinate frame as illustrated in the above figure.
+Most elements have an "`entrance`" and an "`exit`" coordinate frame as illustrated in the above figure.
 These coordinate frames are attached to the element and are part of the `element body coordinates`.
 `Fiducial` elements ([xxx](#s:fiducial)) are an excption.